SRON-ESG/HyperGas/doc/source/config.rst

 Non-SRON users
 --------------

-If you are not a user at SRON, please download the input data manually from the shared repository (coming soon).
+If you are not a user at SRON, please download the input data manually from the `shared repository <https://doi.org/10.5281/zenodo.17369768>`_.
-Once you have the data, place it in the appropriate directory.
+After downloading the data, unzip it into the ``<HyperGas_dir>/hypergas`` directory.

 absorption_dir
 ^^^^^^^^^^^^^^